veronica-coulombe/matcha-email/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is for personal use only.
+No license is granted for distribution or derivative works.